Amir Aliakbari

-Amir Aliakbari (امير علىاكبرى, born 11 December 1987) is an Iranian wrestler and mixed martial artist who he competes in the Heavyweight division.
+Amir Aliakbari (امير علىاكبرى, born 11 December 1987) is an Iranian wrestler and mixed martial artist who competes in the Heavyweight division.
 He has also competed for ONE Championship, Absolute Championship Berkut (ACB) and Rizin Fighting Federation.

 Aliakbari is also a former gold medalist and world champion in Greco-Roman wrestling, winning gold medals at the 2010 World Wrestling Championships and 2009 Asian Wrestling Championships.
 International Wrestling Federation FILA (now United World Wrestling) banned Aliakbari from competing for life after a second doping offense.

 Wrestling career

 In 2007–2008, Aliakbari wrestled for Melli Haffari Company Ahvaz Sports Club of the Iranian Premier Wrestling League.

 Aliakbari missed the 2012 Summer Olympics due to a doping suspension.

 In the 2013 World Wrestling Championships, 120 kg he initially won a gold medal, making him a two-time world champion.
-However, in December 2013, International Wrestling Federation, FILA banned Aliakbari for life after a second doping offence.
+However, in December 2013, International Wrestling Federation, FILA banned Aliakbari for life after a second doping offense.
 He was stripped of his gold medal and Heiki Nabi was moved up to gold.